Read like you always do

 Wall of love

 “I wanted a way to remember the papers I was reading instead of pretending I had.
-The Cmd+I shortcut is the smallest, sharpest study habit I've built in years.”
+Smallest, sharpest study habit I've built in years — and I've built a lot of bad ones.”

 “I spent ten years collecting notes.
 With QuizMe I'm finally collecting memories.”